/

 • Request action from a Congressional Liaison, based on the fact that Congress has power over agencies such as USCIS and the Department of Homeland security.

-Because of the delay in the U Visa review process, the legal team at Helen Tarokic Law PLLC screens all our clients to see if they would be eligible instead to file a T Visa, as the processing times for T visa applications are currently much shorter and make a faster path to residency.
+Because of the delay in the U Visa review process, the legal team at Helen Tarokic Law PLLC may screen potential applications to see if they would be eligible to file a T Visa instead of a U Visa, as the processing times for T visa applications are currently much shorter and make a faster path to residency.

 After Approval or Denial